msemys/esjc/README.md

 ### Creating a Client Instance

 There are two ways to create a new client instance.
-The examples below demonstrates how to create default client with singe-node and cluster-node configuration in both ways.
+The examples below demonstrate how to create default client with singe-node and cluster-node configuration in both ways.

 * creates a client using builder class